How To Use Situational Irony In Film

 Genre-bending

-Genre-bending or genre-mixing is taking two different genres and mashing them up.
+Genre-bending (or genre-mixing) is taking two different genres and mashing them up.

 Marvel superhero movies have been the most mainstream example of genre-bending in action.
-Many of the best Marvel movies work because they are genre-films starring superheroes.

 21510657 s